-If I compare that working model to what you see with an MCU, where typically you're using a real-time executive type of configuration.
-What's the difference between a real-time executive and our standard operating systems?
-A real-time executive offers many of the operating system functionalities in terms of task management, synchronization, and timers; but it offers it in a way where that isolation that you get with the process model, that's coming partially because it's a MMU factor or the memory protection, that's not there.
+If I compare that working model to what you see with an MCU, where you're typically using a real-time executive type of configuration.
+The difference between a real-time executive and our standard operating system is that a real-time executive offers many of the operating system functionalities in terms of task management, synchronization, and timers; but it offers it in a way where that isolation that you get with the process model, that's coming partially because it's a MMU factor or the memory protection, that's not there.
 It's also a different mindset.
 Typically, when you're working with these systems, you're not looking at soft resets.
-What you're doing is that you're assembling the entire system to work together in one system image, one system load.
-There are techniques that you can use to segment this up or break it up so that your development cycle doesn't have to always involve rebuilding and re-flashing an entire system image.
+You’re usually assembling the entire system to work together in one system image or one system load.
+There are techniques that you can use to segment or break it up so that your development cycle doesn't have to always involve rebuilding and reflashing an entire system image.
 But because of the integrated nature of the MCU configuration, that is typically what you're doing.

 How to choose between an MCU or MPU platform for your embedded system

-Now, there's always exceptions to the rules.
-You can run Linux on some of these configurations and it really depends on the richness of the resources that are available to you in terms of the memory and the flash storage, how much resources do you have available to partition and give to the operating system as overhead, compared to the rest of your application execution.
-So this is a slower development model, right?
-Now again, in the context of embedded UI development where a lot of changes happen, because this is a slower development model, you’re maybe having to rebuild the system, flash it down, see it, have to go make changes if it’s not quite right - this tends to be a slower model.
-You can end up using a lot more simulation techniques or more scaffolding where I'm building an application but I'm building it in a framework that I can execute in my desktop environment, or maybe even in an MPU environment as a simulation for the product - without having to actually always deal with the hardware.
-This can speed up the development time, but ultimately when you actually want to see the display running and want to interact with it, it's important to be able to not just have a simulation environment, but be able to run on a real hardware platform.
+There’s always exceptions to the rules.
+You can run Linux on some of these configurations and it really depends on the richness of the resources that are available to you in terms of memory and flash storage, and how many resources you have available to partition and give to the operating system as overhead compared to the rest of your application execution.
+This is a slower development model.
+Again, in the context of embedded UI development where a lot of changes happen, because this is a slower development model, you may have to rebuild the system, flash it down, look at it and then make further changes if it’s not quite right - this is a slower model.
+You can end up using a lot more simulation techniques or more scaffolding where I'm building an application but I'm building it in a framework that I can execute in my desktop environment, or maybe even in an MPU environment as a simulation for the product - without having to always deal with the hardware itself.
+This can speed up the development time, though ultimately when you actually want to see the display running and want to interact with it, it's important to be able to not just have a simulation environment but run on a real hardware platform.

 This is where Storyboard excels because regardless of whether you're using an MPU or an MCU, our technology allows you to use a common development model to bridge back and forth between different deployment models.
 Whether you are deploying to QNX or Linux or Android, or whether you're deploying to a FreeRTOS or a ThreadX type of system, agnostic of the hardware and agnostic of the rendering technology, Storyboard allows you to pick the platform that gives you your development support to quickly iterate change on the embedded UI and then put it into context rapidly.

-How easy is it to move from one type of platform to the other when building a UI, say if your embedded product needs changes?
+How easy is it to move from one type of platform to the other when building a GUI, if your embedded product needs changes?

 Answer: Absolutely doable.
-It really is going to depend a little bit on the technology that you use.
+It’s really going to depend on the technology that you use.
 Different technologies offer different support.
-Some technologies find themselves very, very tightly to the graphics capabilities that are being offered, whether it's on the MPU side or on the MCU side.
+Some technologies find themselves very, very tightly knit to the graphics capabilities that are being offered, whether it's on the MPU side or on the MCU side.

-A technology or software, like Storyboard, tends to be a little bit more agnostic so that you can develop at arm's length from both the processor, the graphics, and the operating system.
-So if you have a product, for example, that is an MCU-based product (perhaps it's a low cost variant of your product), less feature rich but you still want to have that UI presentation, that rich presentation, you might use FreeRTOS, and you might use an RT1050 or 1060 to provide that low cost platform.
-But maybe on a higher-end system where there's more functionality, more integration with other componentry, you might be using a Linux system or QNX system as an operating system base to give you more technology access.
-And you might be using something like an iMX6 or an iMX8.
-The same UI design flows back and forth if you choose the right technology.
+An embedded UI design technology or software, like Storyboard, tends to be more agnostic so that you can develop at arm's length from the processor, the graphics, and the operating system.
+For example, if you have a product that is an MCU-based product (perhaps it's a low cost variant of your product), less feature rich but you still want to have that rich UI presentation, you might use FreeRTOS and an RT1050 or 1060 to provide that low cost platform.
+But maybe on a higher-end system where there's more functionality and more integration with other componentry, you might be using a Linux system or QNX system as an operating system base to give you more technology access - alongside an iMX6 or an iMX8.
+Regardless, the same UI design flows back and forth if you choose the right technology.

 Will there be any functionality lost if I scale up to an MPU or down to an MCU?

 Answer: Absolutely.
-We're not talking about parity of MCUs to MPUs in all areas.
-Certainly if you look at a graphic design that tends to be flat, relatively rich; rich in color, rich in graphical assets, that will move across relatively easily.
+We're not talking about the parity of MCUs to MPUs in all areas.
+Certainly if you look at a graphic design that tends to be flat, relatively rich in color and graphical assets, that will move across relatively easily.
 If you're looking at functionality that may be leveraging 3D GPU capabilities that are available on the MPU systems, those functionalities are unlikely to move across to the MCU.
-So what you're really looking at is a system where you can design a degradation that matches your MPU and MCU capabilities in a reasonable fashion.
+So what you're really looking at, is a system where you can design a degradation that matches your MPU and MCU capabilities in a reasonable fashion.
 Storyboard is one of those softwares where you can degrade gracefully.

 What about SOMs?